Evolution of a twisted electron wave packet perturbed by an inhomogeneous electric field: Introduction

 Singular optics and its generalization, topological optics~\cite{Soskin2001,BerryDennis2001,Freund2002,RuchiSenthilkumaranPal2020a,Simon2021}, which involve the analysis of properties and transformations of sets of points where various characteristics of optical radiation cannot be defined, have found numerous applications in the formation of optical traps, manipulation of microparticle positions, laser beam transport, and encoding of information carried by such beams~\cite{GahaganSchwartzlander1996,FrieseNieminenHeckenbergRubinszteinDunlop1998,ONeilPadgett2000,RuchiSenthilkumaran2020b,AngelskyBekshaevHansonZenkovaMokhunJun2020,WangTuLiWang2021}.
 An important example of such singularity is optical vortices.
 At their center, the intensity of radiation falls to zero and, accordingly, the phase is undefined.
 Moreover, upon encircling the center along a closed contour in the plane orthogonal to the main propagation direction of the beam, the wave phase changes by $\pm 2\pi m$, where $\pm m$ ($m = 0, 1, 2, \dots$) is the integer {\it topological charge}.

 A common example of a vortex beam is the optical Laguerre-Gaussian (LG) beams characteristic of laser radiation~\cite{Siegman1986}.
 It is well known that in a homogeneous linear medium, singularities with higher topological charges of these and other vortex optical beams split into singularities with unit charges ($m = 1$) under perturbations~\cite{BaranovaZeldovich1981}.
 The same splitting occurs in a homogeneous medium with Kerr nonlinearity~\cite{KruglovLogvinVolkov1992}.
-At the same time, in a homogeneous medium with dissipative nonlinearity, vortex beams with higher charges are stable~\cite{FedorovRosanovShatsevVeretenovVladimirov2003}.
+At the same time, in a homogeneous medium with dissipative nonlinearity, vortex beams with higher charges can be stable~\cite{FedorovRosanovShatsevVeretenovVladimirov2003}.
 Deep analogies between optics and quantum mechanics allow many concepts and conclusions to be effectively transferred between these branches of physics.
 In the present investigation, we examine the stability and dynamics of a vortex (twisted) {\it electron} wave packet interacting with an inhomogeneous electric field.
 Our goal is to explore how external perturbations affect the vortex structure of the initial LG wave packet.
 In particular, we will see whether the singularities of the electron wave function split due to the interaction, i.e., we will compare the electron dynamics with the above mentioned mechanisms revealed in optical setups.

 The study of LG optical beams, characterized by their unique vortex structure and ability to carry a nonzero orbital angular momentum (OAM), has garnered significant interest in quantum optics, accelerator physics, and other fields of study~\cite{PhysRevA.45.8185,BEIJERSBERGEN1993123,sasaki2008proposal,Verbeeck2010,jentschura2011generation,katoh2017angular,chen2018gamma,Karlovets2021,IVANOV2022103987,PhysRevA.110.032202,Begin2025}.
 These modes offer a rich framework for exploring light-matter interactions and potential applications in optical tweezers, quantum information processing, and high-resolution microscopy~\cite{Torres2011-uf,Padgett2011} (see also reviews~\cite{yao2011orbital,knyazev2018beams,erhard2018twisted,Shen2019}, where various fundamental aspects of OAM in light are discussed).